 The main limitations to the ground-based data from the MANTRA 2004 campaign were weather and signal-to-noise ratio.
-The weather reduced the total number of clear-sky days during the seven-week campaign to only six.
-The metal mesh, used to ensure that the interferograms did not saturate when the FTS was on the balloon, reduced the signal-to-noise ratio of the data, increasing the error.
-Despite these limitations, the U of T FTS total columns of ozone agree within 7% with the total columns computed by the U of T GBS, SAOZ and the Brewer Spectrophotometers (Figure 5.22), all on-site in Vanscoy, all of which are UV-VIS instruments.
-Some of this difference may be due to spectroscopic errors between the UV-VIS and the IR, which can lead to systematic differences of 5.5% in IR/UV-VIS absorbance ratios [103].
-A possibility for the larger errors found between SAOZ and the U of T GBS and the U of T FTS than between the U of T GBS and SAOZ measure scattered light only at dawn and dusk, whereas the Brewers and the U of T FTS measure direct sunlight throughout the day, and so have the same viewing geometry.
+The weather reduced the total number of clear-sky days during the 7-week campaign to only 6.
+The metal mesh, used to ensure that the interferograms did not saturate when the FTS was on the balloon, reduced the signal-tonoise ratio of the data, increasing the error.
+Despite these limitations, the U of T FTS total columns of ozone agree within 7% with the total columns computed by the U of T GBS, SAOZ and the Brewer Spectrophotometers (Figure 5.9), all on-site in Vanscoy, all of which are UV-VIS instruments.
+Some of this difference may be due to spectroscopic errors between the UV-VIS and the IR.
+A possibility for the larger errors found between SAOZ and the U of T GBS and the U of T FTS than between the U of T FTS and the Brewer Spectrophotometers is their respective viewing geometries.
+The U of T GBS and SAOZ measure scattered light only at dawn and dusk, whereas the Brewers and the U of T FTS measure direct sunlight throughout the day, and so have the same viewing geometry.

-Partial column comparison with the MLS satellite instrument show excellent agreement (within the error of the MCT detector on the U of T FTS) for all molecules except for HCl.
-The difference between the HCl partial columns is still unclear, and a similar discrepancy is seen for HCl profiles between MLS and HALOE that is as yet unexplained [102].
+Partial column comparison with the MLS satellite instrument show excellent agreement (within error of the MCT detector on the U of T FTS) for all molecules except for HCl.
+The difference between the HCl partial columns is still unclear, and a similar discrepancy is seen for HCl profiles between MLS and HALOE that is as yet unexplained [86].
 This discrepancy is not seen between the MLS and ACE-FTS profiles, indicating that this is not an IR/UV-VIS spectroscopy problem.
 These will have been some of the first intercomparisons with MLS data, as it began recording science data on August 13, 2004.